Hidden Magnetic Texture in the Pseudogap Phase of High-Tc $YBa_{2}Cu_{3}O_{6.6}$

 Our comprehensive set of PND data gives a coherent picture for the $q=1/2$ magnetism occuring at commensurate $(\pi,0)\equiv (0,\pi)$ in high-$T_{c}$ superconducting $YBa_{2}Cu_{3}O_{6.6}$.
 First, the location of the observed hidden magnetism is clearly distinct from $q_{AF}\equiv(\pi,\pi)$.
 This rules out various reported magnetic patterns, namely the $AF$ spin order, $\pi$-flux phases-like patterns or $DDW$ \cite{Hsu91,Chakravarty01}, all phases located at the commensurate $(\pi,\pi)$ position, or Spin Density Wave (SDW) located at incommensurate position $q_{SDW}$=$q_{AF}\pm(\delta,0)$ or $(0,\delta)$ with $\delta\sim 0.1$ revealed by spin fluctuations induced by zinc impurity \cite{Suchaneck10}.
 Second, the occurence of both propagation vectors ${\bf q_{1}}=(0.5,0,0)$ and ${\bf q_{2}}=(0,0.5,0)$ suggests a biaxial ordering with a double-$\bf q$ antiferromagnetic structure, corresponding to a quadrupling (2x2) of the unit cell.
 However, uniaxial ordering, doubling the unit cell along each direction of the CuO bonds, can as well account for the observed patterns, assuming equi-populated magnetic domains along each direction.
 This can happen even in the detwinned sample if the magnetic domains do not depend on the underlying orthorhombic structure.
-Further, the magnetic moment predominantly observed perpendicular to the $CuO_2$ layers does not support an interpretation in terms of $Cu$ spins that are locked within the $CuO_2$ planes owing to their strong $XY$ anisotropy \cite{Regnault98}.
-It instead favors loop current patterns as the ones shown in Fig. \ref{Fig4}.a where orbital moments have to be perpendicular to the planes where currents are confined \cite{Varma06}.